 The original Tandy 1000 series of computers that first came out in 1984 upgraded the internal PC speaker to three channels plus white noise.
 Later models also allowed for external volume control and support for headphones.
-When implemented in software the Tandy 1000 audio is a big improvement over the default PC speaker.
+The Tandy 1000 audio improves the default PC speaker when implemented in software.

-In 1989 Tandy released the 1000 SL series of computers that updated their 3 channel audio chip to incorporate an on board 8-bit, mono DAC/ADC for digital sampling and playback.
-This was supported by a number of games including a few Sierra titles such as Space Quest III.
-They experimented with it for a brief period before the Creative Sound Blaster went retail and drew their attention elsewhere.
+In 1989 Tandy released the 1000 SL series of computers that updated their 3-channel audio chip to incorporate an onboard 8-bit, mono DAC/ADC for digital sampling and playback.
+Several games, including a few Sierra titles such as Space Quest III, support this improvement.
+They experimented with it for a brief period before the Creative Sound Blaster went retail and drew Sierra’s attention elsewhere.

-DOSBox emulates both Tandy audio (3 channel) and Tandy DAC.
+DOSBox emulates both Tandy audio (3 channels) and Tandy DAC.

 Covox Speech Thing / Disney Sound Source

-The Covox Speech Thing was a simple 8-bit DAC/ADC adapter that plugged into a PC’s parallel printer port.
-Originally released in 1986 it was later revised and marketed under various companies and brands.
-Including by Disney who in the early 1990’s marketed the Covox for use with their education software.
+The Covox Speech Thing was a simple 8-bit DAC/ADC adapter plugged into a PC’s parallel printer port.
+Initially released in 1986, it was later revised and marketed under various companies and brands.
+Including Disney, who in the early 1990’s sold the Covox for use with their educational software.

 AdLib / OPL2 / YM3812

-To implement support early games often required an AdLib driver known as a DOS TSR (Terminate and Stay Resident) to be loaded into memory.
-This requirement was later dropped as many games included and loaded their own audio drivers.
-The card used a Yamaha YM3812 9 channel FM synthesis chip which is also known as the OPL-2.
+Early games often require an AdLib driver known as a DOS TSR (Terminate and Stay Resident) in order to implement support.
+But later, games included and loaded their internal audio drivers.
+The card used a Yamaha YM3812 9-channel FM synthesis chip which is also known as the OPL-2.

 Roland MPU-401 Interface; MT-32 / MT-100 / CM-32L / CM-64 / LAPC-I

-DOSBox provides support for the MPU-401 (MIDI Processing Unit) interface created in 1984 by the Japanese audio company Roland to enable customers to connect MIDI-compatible devices to their home computers.
-Initially this interface support was through standalone cards but partial support was later incorporated into many third-party sound and joystick add-on cards.
+DOSBox supports the MPU-401 (MIDI Processing Unit) interface created in 1984 by the Japanese audio company Roland to enable customers to connect MIDI-compatible devices to their home computers.
+Initially, this interface support was through standalone cards, but partial support was later incorporated into many third-party sound and joystick add-on cards.

 The Roland MT-32 Multi-Timbre Sound Module from 1987 was a programmable synthesiser that supported up to 32 notes played at once using a 16-bit DAC at a sample rate of 32000 HZ.
-To connect to and use on a PC this standalone device required a MPU-401 interface installed on the host machine.
+This standalone device required an MPU-401 interface installed on the host machine to connect to and use on a PC.

-Many DOS games from the period support music playback using Roland’s famed MT-32 sound module, as the audio quality output was better than the competing but cheaper AdLib sound card.
-Unfortunately the expensive combination of the MT-32 sound module and the required MPU-401 compatible interface card meant support wasn’t as widespread.
+Many DOS games from the period supported music playback using Roland’s famed MT-32 sound module, as the audio quality output was better than the competing but cheaper AdLib sound card.
+Unfortunately, the expensive combination of the MT-32 sound module and the required MPU-401 compatible interface card meant support wasn’t as widespread.

 The Roland LAPC-I (Linear Arithmetic Personal Computer IBM) from 1989 was a PC card that joined the MPU-401 interface card with a near-compatible MT32 sound module and incorporated both their functionalities into a single, easier to set-up device.

-Also in 1989 Roland released the first of a series of CM (Computer Module) sound modules.
-Some of which improved on but were also mostly compatible with the MT32 module.
-Models included the CM-32L which was an improved MT-32 with 33 added sound-effect samples.
-And the CM-64 which was a more expensive model of the CM32L with extra functionality geared towards computer musicians.
+Also, in 1989 Roland released the first of a series of CM (Computer Module) sound modules.
+Some of which improved but were also mostly compatible with the MT32 module.
+Models included the CM-32L, an improved MT-32 with 33 added sound-effect samples.
+And the CM-64 was a more expensive model of the CM32L with extra functionality geared toward computer musicians.

-Annoyingly many legacy DOS games of the late 1980s expect the intelligent mode for MT-32 audio playback.
-To get around this many of these games have post-release software hacks known as patches that enable them to use a MT-32 sound module attached to a computer with a UART only MPU-401 connection.
+Many legacy DOS games of the late 1980s expect the intelligent mode for MT-32 audio playback.
+To get around this, many of these games have post-release software hacks known as patches that enable them to use an MT-32 sound module attached to a computer with a UART-only MPU-401 connection.

-Fortunately DOSBox can emulate both MPU-401 modes using the mpu401=intelligent or mpu401=uart settings.
-So you can attach a MT-32 or compatible sound module to your computer to receive authentic music playback but avoid patching the games.
+mpu401=uart settings.
+So you can attach an MT-32 or compatible sound module to your computer to receive accurate music playback but avoid patching the games.

 Creative Music System / Game Blaster

-Creative Music System released in 1987 was the first add-on sound card by the Singaporean based company that would later become Creative Labs.
-The card used two Philips SAA 1099 chips that each supported 6 channels of waveforms in stereo.
-Price at a similar level to the AdLib the CMS audio was of poorer quality and so it never gained wide industry support.
+Creative Music System, released in 1987, was the first add-on sound card by the Singaporean-based company that would later become Creative Labs.
+The card used two Philips SAA 1099 chips that each supported six channels of waveforms in stereo.
+Price at a similar level to the AdLib, the CMS audio was of poorer quality, so it never gained broad industry support.

 Sound Blaster 1 / 2

-The Sound Blaster 1.5 released in 1990 did not include the chips that enabled legacy Game Blaster support which was probably done as a cost cutting measure.
+As a cost-cutting measure, the Sound Blaster 1.5, released in 1990, did not include the chips that enabled legacy Game Blaster support.
 But these chips could be purchased separately from Creative and attached to the device by the user.

 The Sound Blaster 2.0 was released in 1991 and offered improvements to the digital signal processor chip.
-It upgraded the playback to 44KHz in 8-bits and allowed for auto-DMA which removed an undesirable clicking sound that was audible in earlier cards.
+It upgraded the playback to 44kHz in 8-bits and allowed for auto-DMA, removing an unwanted clicking sound audible in earlier cards.

 Sound Blaster Pro

-Sound Blaster Pro 1.0 for all intent and purposes was the successor to the Sound Blaster series of cards with the introduction stereo.
-Like the earlier CMS line of cards it used two YM3812 chips to emulate stereo.
-Though games had to be specially programmed for this to work otherwise they would only playback in mono off a single chip.
-The DSP chip was upgraded to allow for 44KHz, 8-bit samples in mono or 22KHz samples in stereo.
+Sound Blaster Pro was the successor to the Sound Blaster series of cards, introducing stereo-like playback.
+Like the earlier CMS line of cards, it used two YM3812 chips to emulate stereo.
+But games had to be programmed to use this feature; otherwise, they would play back in mono off a single chip.
+The updated Pro DSP chip allows for 44kHz, 8-bit samples in mono, or 22kHz samples in stereo.